Breadline

 Partnership Characteristics:

-• Faith-Based Mission: All partners are churches or Christian organizations that “embody the life of Jesus Christ in their ministry”
+• Faith-Based Mission: All partners are churches or Christian organisations that “embody the life of Jesus Christ in their ministry”

-• Local Leadership: BREADLINE emphasizes that local partners “determine the direction and pace of their work”
+• Local Leadership: BREADLINE emphasises that local partners “determine the direction and pace of their work”

 • Long-Term Relationship: The charity has worked with many partners for years, suggesting they value sustained relationships over one-off projects